 I’ve never had struggles with eye contact.
 But not all autistic individuals are the same.

-“My daughter was diagnosed with autism when she was two years old,” says Mark Joseph, founder of Parental Queries, a site devoted to solving doubts and questions about parenting.
+“My daughter was diagnosed with autism when she was two years old,” says Mark Joseph, a digital marketer living in St. Louis, MO.

 “One of the first signs that something was wrong was that she wouldn’t make eye contact with anyone,” continues Mark.

 “When we realized our daughter was avoiding eye contact, we felt it was maybe because we were doing something wrong that had created this barrier.

 “We couldn’t pinpoint what it was, but we knew we had to do something about it.”

 After she was diagnosed with Autism Spectrum Disorder, her parents sought out therapies to help her become more comfortable with them and the world around her.

 “After seeking professional help, we discovered our daughter had difficulties with eye contact because it was too overwhelming for her,” explains Mark.